bavix/laravel-middleware-ifindex/README.md

 composer require bavix/laravel-middleware-ifindex
 ```

-After updating, add the ServiceProvider to the array of providers in config/app.php
+After updating, add the ServiceProvider to the array of providers in config/app.php.
+If you use laravel 5.5 above, miss this step.
 ```php
 Bavix\Providers\IfIndexProvider::class,
 ```